edgedb/edgedb/docs/stdlib/bytes.rst

       - Returns the number of bytes.

     * - :eql:func:`contains`
-      - Checks if the byte sequence contains a subsequence.
+      - Checks if the byte sequence contains a given subsequence.

     * - :eql:func:`find`
-      - Finds the index of the first occurrence in a subsequence.
+      - Finds the index of the first occurrence of a subsequence.

     * - :eql:func:`bytes_get_bit`
       - :eql:func-desc:`bytes_get_bit`